forestdb/forestdb.org/models/adjectives.md

 ---

-A model for the adjective "expensive" for coffee makers, headphones, laptops, sweaters, and headphones, as presented in Ref:Lassiter2013adj.
+A model for the adjective "expensive" for coffee makers, headphones, laptops, sweaters, and watches, as presented in Ref:Lassiter2013adj.

 ## Adjective model